segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 ## Event Properties

-The table below list the properties included in the events listed above.
+The table below lists the properties included in the events listed above.

 <table>
   <tr>
    <td>voucherifyEvent</td>
-   <td>The entire event object that occured in Voucherify.</td>
+   <td>The entire event object that occurred in Voucherify.</td>
   </tr>
 </table>